Kassi Kuppinger

 Wolf pumpkins are distinct due to their thick and burly stems, which make for great handles.
 They are round, deep orange, and great for carving.
 Their thick flesh makes this variety of pumpkins heavier than you might expect.
 This also contributes to the consistent "roundness" of these pumpkins, as the thick flesh helps prevent flat-sided fruit.
 Their exterior displays moderate ribs characteristic of pumpkins.

-How to Grow Wolf Pumpkins
+How To Grow Wolf Pumpkins

 Plant these pumpkins in full sun for the best results.
 Be sure to give your plants plenty of space, making sure to keep a six-foot distance between plants.
 Less is more with these pumpkins, as inadequate plant spacing or too many plants in one area can affect the production of this plant, giving you a reduced harvest.
 Wolf pumpkins require approximately 120 days to reach maturity and can grow to be anywhere between 15 and 25 pounds.